-Letters of hope for syria
+Letters of Hope for Syria

 We think its important to note what inspired the "Letters of Hope for Syria" campaign.
 Last December when Aleppo was on the verge of falling to the regime after a long besiegement, fliers were dropped to civilians that said something like "the world has left you alone to face your doom" so we wanted to send a counter message to the people suffering in Syria.

 A thought, a prayer, a drawing, or any message of encouragement can brighten the day for someone in Syria.
-We've received incredibly a positive response from our previous deliveries, and the Wisdom House school told us that our "emotional support" is as important as the material aide we've provided.
+We've received an incredibly positive response from our previous deliveries, and the Wisdom House school told us that our "emotional support" is as important as the material aide we've provided.

-More Letters of Hope for Syria Q and A's
+Letters of Hope for Syria Q and A's

 Where do we sent the letters are how do they get delivered?

 The letters are sent to the Letters of Hope PO Box 250972, Little Rock AR 72225.
 Mouaz and Natalie from the Syrian Emergency Task Force(SETF) team take the letters to our field director, Jomah, in Gaziantep, Turkey.
 He then takes them inside Syria to distribute with our team on the ground.
 The letters go to mothers, grandmothers, fathers, students, etc. Before sending, we go through each letter and scan them to make sure we don't send anything hurtful into Syria.
 There is a working team in the United States and on the ground in Syria which have helped make this campaign incredibly successful.